2nd Canadian Division during World War II: Formation, garrison duties and organization (1939–1940)

 The 2nd Division's structure was altered in early 1940, reducing its number of machine-gun battalions from three to one.
-The Camerons and the Chaudières (now a rifle battalion) were reassigned to the newly mobilized 3rd Canadian Infantry Division, and the Winnipeg Grenadiers were sent to Jamaica for garrison duty, after which they returned to Canada then redeployed to Hong Kong, where they were captured when it fell to the Japanese on 25 December 1941.
+The Ottawa Camerons and the Chaudières (now a rifle battalion) were reassigned to the newly mobilized 3rd Canadian Infantry Division.
+The Winnipeg Grenadiers were sent to Jamaica for garrison duty, after which they returned to Canada, then redeployed to Hong Kong, where they were captured during the Battle of Hong Kong on 25 December 1941.

 In May 1940, The Black Watch were moved from Valcartier to Newfoundland, and in June, the 2nd Division was earmarked for garrison duty by the forces of the British Commonwealth, with the Royal Regiment of Canada and Les Fusiliers Mont Royal arriving in Iceland later that month.
 However, at the request of Winston Churchill, the British prime minister, these deployments were cut short, as the division was badly needed in England to supplement the British Army—then facing the imminent possibility of German invasion.

 As a result, most of the 2nd Division's units were sent to the United Kingdom in August 1940, although the Iceland garrison remained in place until 31 October.
 The absence of the Mont Royals allowed Odlum to reassign the Calgary Highlanders to the 5th Brigade in September, in an attempt to ethnically mix the brigades of the division.
-By late December 1940, the 2nd Canadian Division was joined with the 1st to form the Canadian Corps (later renamed to I Canadian Corps).
+By late December 1940, the 2nd Canadian Division was joined with the 1st to form the Canadian Corps (later renamed I Canadian Corps).